A Cole County judge has set aside his earlier ruling that declared solar rebates in Missouri to be unconstitutional.

 Circuit Judge Daniel Green’s initial ruling in June stated that the $2 per-watt solar rebate was essentially a seizure of private property from St. Louis-based Ameren Missouri.
 But he has temporarily vacated that ruling to allow other interested parties to file briefs in the case.

-Attorney Stephen Jeffrey represents the Missouri Solar Energy Industry Association.
+Attorney Stephen Jeffery represents the Missouri Solar Energy Industry Association.

-“In the interim period, it looks like the rebates will go back into effect, based on the conversation and the comments that Ameren made in court," Jeffrey said.
+“In the interim period, it looks like the rebates will go back into effect, based on the conversation and the comments that Ameren made in court," Jeffery said.

 The extra briefs must be filed by August 12th, after which Judge Green could reinstate the solar rebate ban.